I’d like to introduce my epic South America backpacking itinerary.

 Below I’m going to list some of the things to consider:

 - Flight Delays

 - Property Damage

-If you looking for ideas on how to plan a trip to South America, the last thing you want to have to worry about is any of the above complications that can quickly become a part of anyone’s trip.
+If you’re looking for ideas on how to plan a trip to South America, the last thing you want to worry about is any of the above complications that can quickly become part of anyone’s trip.